serverless/blog/posts/2016-02-14-serverless-v1.7.0.md

 We built this tool to scratch our own itch of maintaining and guiding through the development process of the Serverless Framework.

-A deployed version for our Serverless Framework repository is deployed at;
+A deployed version for our Serverless Framework repository is deployed at:

 https://serverless.com/framework/status/